V-Sekai-fire/aria-character-core/docs/architecture.md

 # 🏗️ Architecture & Development Progress

-Aria Character Core is organized as an Elixir umbrella application with 14 specialized services in **cold boot order**.
+Aria Character Core is organized as an Elixir umbrella application with 14 specialized services.

 Each service's role and dependencies are documented in their respective README files in the `apps/` directory.